mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

   </div>
 </div>

-## Managing Service Accounts independent from the Company
+## Managing Company-independent Service Accounts

 It is possible to create Company-independent service accounts in case you need to give them root-level permissions to perform root-level operations.